canonical/microceph/docs/reference/commands/cluster.rst

 ``sql``
 -------

-Runs a SQL query against the cluster database
+Runs a SQL query against the cluster database.

 Usage: